Patch review

 LTP library

-For patchset touching the LTP library, follow the LTP library guidelines.
+For patchset touching the LTP library, follow LTP Library guidelines.